Rebuilding a Brand. Avand.

 I’ve been working on the web for over a decade and am passionate about building great products.

 My last job was with Airbnb, where I focused on internal products that helped teams measure the quality of the software they were building.
 I also built internal tools for employees to stay more connected, especially after the COVID-19 pandemic.
-Before that, I was lead engineer at Mystery Science, the #1 way in which science is taught in U.S. elementary school classroms.
+Before that, I was lead engineer at Mystery Science, the #1 way in which science is now taught in U.S. elementary school classroms.
 For a while, I also taught with General Assembly, teaching aspiring developers the basics of front-end web development.

 I enjoy the great outdoors and absolutely love music and dance.
-Cars have been an lifelong obsession of mine, especially vintage BMWs and Volkswagens.
-I’m the proud owner of a 2002 E-250 Sportsmobile van, and he and I have enjoyed many trips to beautiful and remote parts of the West Coast to create good vibes.
+Cars have been an lifelong obsession of mine.
+I’m the proud owner of a 2002 E-250 Sportsmobile van, and he and I have enjoyed many trips to beautiful and remote parts of the Pacific North West spreading good vibes.
+I also have a very soft spot for magic (slight of hand, in particular).
+I love the feeling of being inspired and absolutely love inspiring others.

 What can I do for you?